Last update: 4.26.2019

 Club Mex Wall (Las Estrellas) – One of the highest concentration of 5 star classics at EPC.
 The rock is bomber vertical technical face climbing at its finest.
 Fear of Flying (5.12a) is 30m of absolute perfection… possibly the best 5.12a at EPC.
 Nearby there are other classics at similar grades to choose from such as Salty Dog (5.12a), Conflict (5.12b, excellent), The Sword (5.12a) and Club Mex (5.12c).
 Also, it is in the shade all day, meaning that it is one of these places to go on hot days.

 Outrage Wall – Another one of the highest concentration of 5 star routes at EPC, also home to El Sendero Diablo (5.11c), an excellent 6 pitch multi.
 As far as single pitches go, some of the must does are: Celestial Omnibus (5.12a, also arguably the best at the grade at EPC), British Invasion (5.12a) and Habanero (5.12b).
-The only real downside of climbing here is that Outrage gets cooked in the direct sun for most of the day, meaning you’ll have to save it for when the temps are right.
+The only real downside of climbing here is that Outrage gets cooked in the direct sun for most of the day, so you’ll have to save it for when the temps are right.

 El Fin de Semana – Located right off the road (about a 2 min approach), Fin de Semana doesn’t seem to get the attention it deserves.
 The climbing here is vertical and very technical.
 Hombre de Rifle (5.13a) is one of the best climbs I’ve ever done, and is another must do for the grade.
 The wall gets shade until about 1pm, then goes back in the shade around 4pm.